WebAssembly/spec/document/core/syntax/instructions.rst

 and |BRTABLE| performs an indirect branch through an operand indexing into the label vector that is an immediate to the instruction, or to a default target if the operand is out of bounds.
 The |RETURN| instruction is a shortcut for an unconditional branch to the outermost block, which implicitly is the body of the current function.
 Taking a branch *unwinds* the operand stack up to the height where the targeted structured control instruction was entered.
-However, forward branches that target a control instruction with a non-empty result type consume matching operands first and push them back on the operand stack after unwinding, as a result for the terminated structured instruction.
+However, branches may additionally consume operands themselves, which they push back on the operand stack after unwinding.
+Forward branches require operands according to the output of the targeted block's type, i.e., represent the values produced by the terminated block.
+Backward branches require operands according to the input of the targeted block's type, i.e., represent the values consumed by the restarted block.

 The |CALL| instruction invokes another :ref:`function <syntax-func>`, consuming the necessary arguments from the stack and returning the result values of the call.
 The |CALLINDIRECT| instruction calls a function indirectly through an operand indexing into a :ref:`table <syntax-table>` that is denoted by a :ref:`table index <syntax-tableidx>` and must have type |FUNCREF|.